10 steps to data profiling for successful data discovery: Part I10 steps to data profiling for successful data discovery: Part I dqlabs dqlabs

 Data discovery is meant to provide insight and trends of the data that is in the inventory.
-Before you get to profile your data, you need to take into consideration 10 steps to make your data discovery endeavor successful.
-Our platform at DQLabs does AI driven data profiling and accepts data from multiple sources in different formats.
-The steps are;
+Before you get to profile your data, you need to take into consideration 10 data profiling steps to make your data discovery endeavor successful.
+Our platform at DQLabs does AI-driven data profiling and accepts data from multiple sources in different formats.
+The data profiling steps are;

 Identify the data domains.
 Gather the domains of data that you want to profile and verify that they are all credible.
 It is important to have a clear understanding of the domains because it gives a picture of how data flows within the organization.
 This ensures that the amount of focus data is not overwhelming to the data analyst and too much time isn’t wasted looking at data that will end up not adding value to the analysis stage.

 Uncover potential internal sources.
-Understand the organization’s data is generation in terms of where it’s generated? how it’s generated? and how it is shared?.
+Understand the organization’s data is the generation in terms of where it’s generated? how it’s generated? and how it is shared?.
 If they have online platforms, understand which data they generate and whether it mixes with data generated from their offices.
 This will help in organizing the data in a logical way to make the profiling process faster and more effective.
-This is a very crucial step as it allows the analysts to decide on how to structure their profiling process.
+This is a very crucial one among the data profiling steps as it allows the analysts to decide on how to structure their profiling process.

 Prioritize candidates of source data.
 After uncovering all the internal and external sources, and getting authorization to the sources of data, the next step is setting priorities on source data.
 Setting priorities will make the profiling process flow seamlessly and lead to more insight during the data discovery process.
 Failure to set priorities can lead to more time being consumed by data sets that eventually end up making little to no impact on the analysis results.
 Like every other activity within an organization, data profiling has to be optimized in order to minimize the time from the start of data analysis to the publishing of the final analysis.

-Continue reading Part II – 10 steps to data profiling for successful data discovery.
+Continue reading Part II – 10 steps to data profiling.